-Synchronize Choose mode of operation (GreenHopper/JIRA Agile 6.1+ only): • Use Agile Board configuration (this feature is available only with JIRA Agile/Greenhopper 6.1+) • Use custom projects and fields configuration Agile Board mode (GreenHopper/JIRA Agile 6.1+ only) parameters: Agile Board JIRA Agile board to synchronize with.
-The issues matching Board query will be synchronized.
-The structure may contain other issues, they will not be affected.
-If Ranking is turned on by ORDER BY clause in the query, it can be used for synchronization.
-Synchronize Epics If checked, epics will be synchronized with JIRA Agile epics.
-Synchronize Rank If checked, and Ranking is enabled for Agile Board, it will be synchronized with Structure.
-Custom issue set mode and GreenHopper 6.0 and earlier parameters: Project A project that JIRA Agile is used in.
+Synch ronize Choose mode of operation (GreenHopper/JIRA Agile 6.1+ only): Use Agile Board configuration (this feature is available only with JIRA Agile/ Greenhopper 6.1+) Use custom projects and fields configuration Agile Board mode (GreenHopper/JIRA Agile 6.1+ only) parameters:

+Synch ronize Epics If checked, epics will be synchronized with JIRA Agile epics.
+Synch ronize Rank If checked, and Ranking is enabled for Agile Board, it will be synchronized with Structure.
+Custom issue set mode and GreenHopper 6.0 and earlier parameters: Projec t A project that JIRA Agile is used in.
 The structure may contain issues from other projects, they will not be affected.
 GreenHopper 5.8 or later: Multiple projects may be selected.
 The issues from all selected projects will be synchronized using the same Global Rank field.
 Rank Field The field of type "Rank" (managed by JIRA Agile) that holds the rank (backlog order) for the selected Project.
 If you do not wish to synchronize rank, select Don't synchronize .
 Epic Field The field holding the Epic that the story belongs to.
 If you use epics on the Scrum boards in GreenHopper 6.1 and up, select "Scrum Board Epics" as the Epic field to synchronize them.
-If you use the Classic Planning Board, pick the appropriate custom field of type "Labels", which is typically named "Epic/Theme".

-The synchronizer allows to select an Epic/Theme field even if it is applicable only to some of the available issue types.
-When the synchronizer should set a value to an Epic/Theme field, it will not make a change if the field is not applicable to the issue type of the changed issue.
-If you do not wish to synchronize Epics content, select Don't synchronize.
-Epic Type Relevant only if an Epic Field is selected.
+If you use the Classic Planning Board, pick the appropriate custom field of type "Labels", which is typically named "Epic/Theme". (i) The synchronizer allows to select an Epic/Theme field even if it is applicable only to some of the available issue types.
+When the synchronizer should set a value to an Epic/Theme field, it will not make a change if the field is not applicable to the issue type of the changed issue. • If you do not wish to synchronize Epics content, select Don't synchronize . Еріс Туре Relevant only if an Epic Field is selected.
 Defines an issue type that is treated as Epic - typically named "Epic".
 All issues placed under an issue of this type in the structure will be updated to have Epic Field point to that issue.
-Auto-add Subtasks When turned on, sub-tasks will be automatically added to the structure and forced to stay under their respective parent issues.
-This works similarly to Sub-Tasks Synchronizer (see page 212).
+Auto- add Subta sks When turned on, sub-tasks will be automatically added to the structure and forced to stay under their respective parent issues.
+This works similarly to Sub-Tasks Synchronizer (see page 194).

-This synchronizer supports both Import and Export / Resync into/from Structure (more about resync (see page 208).
+This synchronizer supports both Import and Export / Resync into/from Structure (more about resync (see page 191)).
 Incremental synchronization watches both structure changes and JIRA Agile's changes and applies the change to the other side.